erhant/nextjs-web3-starter/README.md

 ## Examples

-An example of Counter contract is provided.
-See the page [here](./frontend/pages/contract/counter.tsx) and contract [here](./contracts/contracts/Counter.sol).
+- An example of a Counter contract is provided.
+See the page [here](./frontend/counter.tsx) and contract [here](./contracts/contracts/Counter.sol).
+The deployment and test scripts are provided as well.
+- An example of an ERC-20 token contract is provided.
+See the page [here](./frontend/mytoken.tsx) and contract [here](./contracts/contracts/MyToken.sol).
+The deployment and test scripts are provided as well.